Vegan English Muffins

 4. Shape your dough into a ball, then return it to the oiled bowl, cover, and refrigerate overnight.*

-6. Prepare a small bowl with some cornmeal or semolina flour.
+6. Prepare a small bowl or rimmed plate with some cornmeal or semolina flour.
 Dip the top and bottom of each muffin in cornmeal to coat (avoid the sides), then place the muffins on the parchment-lined baking trays.
 Leave space between the muffins, as they may expand.
-Cover the muffins with a kitchen towel, then let the dough rise until the muffins are puffy, about 1-2 hours.
+Cover the muffins with a kitchen towel, then let the dough rise until the muffins are puffy, about 1 to 2 hours.

-8. Dust your muffins with some additional cornmeal or semolina, then use a spatula to place a few of them in your pre-heated pan, leaving space between them.
+8. Use a spatula to place a few of your muffins in your pre-heated pan, leaving space between them.
 Transfer them as carefully as possible to help maintain the shape, but don’t worry if they don’t look perfect when they hit the pan.
 They’ll still puff up and regain their shape while they’re cooking.
-Cook for about 5 minutes, until the bottoms of the muffins are just golden brown.
+Cook for about 5 minutes, until the bottoms of the muffins are just golden brown (if it’s taking more or less time, you’ll need to adjust your heat).
 Turn the muffins and press down a bit with the spatula to ensure the bottoms are flat, and cook on the other side for 5 minutes more.
-Return the muffins to the baking tray and repeat with the remaining dough.
+Return the cooked muffins to the baking tray and repeat with the remaining dough.

-9. When you have a full tray of cooked muffins, place them in your preheated oven for about 5 minutes to ensure they’re cooked all the way through.
+9. When you have a full tray of pan-cooked muffins, place the tray in your preheated oven for about 5 minutes to ensure they’re cooked all the way through.

-10. Transfer the fully-baked muffins to a wire rack to cool, then split each muffin with the prongs of a fork, all the way around, and pull the muffin apart.
+10. Transfer the fully baked muffins to a wire rack to cool.
+After the muffins have cooled, split each muffin with the prongs of a fork, all the way around, then use your hands to pull the muffin apart.
 Toast and serve with vegan butter and jelly (or any toppings you like)!
 Enjoy!

 Notes & Hints